guymatz/ssh-bar/README.md

 ssh-bar
 =======

-gtk applet for eaily ssh'ing to remote servers
+gtk applet for eaily ssh'ing to remote servers.
+This is intended to be placed in a dock in gnome-2.